This is the story of how a girl who recently lamented the impending death of the bookmark came to read a book on a screen.

 So, choose wisely.

 What say you, readers?
 If you’re the traditional type, what does it take for you to read a self-published or digital book?
 What’s the last digital or self-pub title you purchased?
-Click over to Chuck Wendig’s post on Why Your Self-Published Book May Suck a…well, just go read the rest of the title there and the post, too, for more on this topic.
+Click over to Chuck Wendig’s post on Why Your Self-Published Book May…well, just go read the rest of the title there and the post, too, for more on this topic.
 And, don’t forget to check out Irregular Creatures — it’s definitely worth some screen time!